tweedge/springcore-0day-en/README.md

 It's not clear if this is 100% comprehensive, but it should be a very good starting place for anyone that needs to automate or mass-scan endpoints!

+## Mitigation

+Spring has released a CVE and patches for this issue, alongside full details on [this blog post](https://spring.io/blog/2022/03/31/spring-framework-rce-early-announcement).
+It is strongly recommended to upgrade to Spring Framework versions 5.3.8 or 5.2.20, which are now available.
+Additional details about upgrading are available in the blog post above, including information on upgrading with Maven or Gradle.

+GLHF, all!

 ## Errors

 ### Many articles/people/etc. claim this is CVE-2022-22963 - is it?